Multiverse debugging overview

 Step 2: Launch a session

-Launch a multiverse debugging session using the /launch_debugging webhook endpoint that we provide.
+Launch a multiverse debugging session using the /launch/debugging webhook endpoint that we provide.
 You’ll need to provide the parameters antithesis.debugging.session_id, antithesis.debugging.input_hash, and antithesis.debugging.vtime using the information you gathered in Step 1.
 For example:

 curl --fail -u 'user:password' \

--X POST https://<tenant>.antithesis.com/api/v1/launch_experiment/launch_debugging \
+-X POST https://<tenant>.antithesis.com/api/v1/launch/debugging \

 -d '{"params": {